-Ecology: There are no protected endemic plants on the site and there are no records of protected endemic invertebrates or bryophytes as no specific surveys have been undertaken so no further consideration has been undertaken.
+The potential impact arising from the proposed development has been identified, protected endemic invertebrates or bryophytes as no specific surveys have been undertaken so no further consideration has been undertaken.
 Sheep and a donkey have been observed grazing in paddocks adjacent to the site but the paddocks are fenced and so the likelihood of the animals being damaged during the construction or operational phases is unlikely.